paredezadrian/open-datasets/README.md

 ---

-⭐ **Star this repository** if you find these datasets useful for your research or projects!
+**Star this repository** if you find these datasets useful for your research or projects.

-🔔 **Watch** for updates as new datasets are added regularly.
+**Watch** for updates as new datasets are added regularly.

-📢 **Share** with the ML/AI community to help others discover quality training data.
+**Share** with the ML/AI community to help others discover quality training data.

 ---